 - Difficulty in sleeping

 - Mood changes, especially when taken in high doses.

-- Possible interactions with certain medications such beta-blockers, diuretics, calcium channel blockers, blood pressure medicines, and Digoxin.
+- Possible interactions with certain medications such as beta-blockers, diuretics, calcium channel blockers, blood pressure medicines, and Digoxin.

 - Muscle coordination disturbances, especially when you take the herb in high quantities.
-This could also lead to increase in breast size.
+This could also lead to an increase in breast size.

 - If your partner is pregnant, make sure to keep this herb away from her since this could lead to problems in fetal development.
 Consequently, if you have a hormone-dependent condition such as prostate cancer, it is best to stay away from this herb because of the possible links between the two.

 Tribulus Terrestris vs. Tongkat Ali For Testosterone Boost